LoD Energy Twister Wizard Nephalem Rift Speed Farming Variation

 Nephalem Rift Speed Farming

-can deal reasonably well with Nephalem Rift Speed Farming, mostly thanks to
+Wizard can deal reasonably well with Nephalem Rift Speed Farming, mostly

-overwhelming damage potential offered by Energy Twister that allows you
+thanks to overwhelming damage potential offered by Energy Twister that

-that allows you to spread various utility legendaries for mobility.
-We have
+set pieces that allows you to spread various utility legendaries for

-want to know more about which builds are best for speed farming.
+rankings if you want to know more about which builds are best for speed

 Within the limited scope of regular difficulties, the necessary damage and toughness to triumph over the enemy is significantly smaller.
 Thus, your best course of action is to improve utility and speed.